Built-in Tools

 Capabilities:

-- Validates all file operations
+- Git operations

 UserInteractionTool

-Prompt users for input during agent execution.
+Prompt users for input during agent execution, enabling confirmations and multi-step workflows.

 Import:

-import { LlmAgent, UserInteractionTool } from "@iqai/adk";Setup:
+import { UserInteractionTool } from "@iqai/adk";Setup:

 const agent = new LlmAgent({